kschulst/game-of-chores/README.md

 ```

 #### Player
 A player can perform chores and earn rewards and achievements.
 In a family setting, this will typically be the kids.
+A Player
+is associated with only one game (e.g. the same Player cannot occur in two different games).

 _Abilities:_
 * See upcoming (e.g. today's chores)